Colombo: Landmarks

 The two World Trade Centre towers used to be the most recognised landmarks of the city.
 Before they were completed in 1997, the adjacent Bank of Ceylon tower was the tallest structure and the most prominent city landmark.
 Before the skyscrapers were built, the Old Parliament Building that stood in the Fort district with the Old Colombo Lighthouse close to it used to be the tallest building.
 Another important landmark is the Independence Hall at Independence Square in Cinnamon Gardens.

-Even before the parliament was built some claim that the Jami Ul-Alfar Mosque was recognised as the landmark of Colombo by sailors approaching the port.
-The mosque is still one of the most visited tourist sites in Colombo.

 Another landmark is St.Paul's Church Milagiriya, one of the oldest churches in Sri Lanka, first built by the Portuguese and rebuilt by the British in 1848.
 The Cargills & Millers building in Fort is also a protected building of historical significance.

-The Galle Face Green is the city's largest promenade.
-Lined with coconut trees and adjacent to the coast.
-The Green frequently hosts international and local concerts and performances, such as the World Drum Festival.

 Cannons that were once mounted on the rampart of the old fort of Colombo were laid out for observance and prestige at the Green.
 The colonial styled Galle Face Hotel, known as Asia's Emerald on the Green since 1864, is adjacent to Galle Face Green.
-The hotel has played host to guests such as the British Royal Family and other royal guests and celebrities.
+The hotel has played host to guests such as the British royal family and other royal guests and celebrities.
 After a stay at the hotel, Princess Alexandra of Denmark commented that "the peacefulness and generosity encountered at the Galle Face Hotel cannot be matched."
 Also facing Galle Face Green is the Ceylon Inter-Continental Hotel.